AkiValiaho/SpringSecurityRESTTemplate/README.md

 This project contains a Spring Security project using JWT Tokens as a way of providing persistence in stateless context of REST.

+There is an existing mapping for a typical Java EE-pattern.
+Controllers, services and domain objects are organised in separate packages.

 Database object relational mapping is handled by Hibernate.

 It has a configurable CORS-filter defined and a simple CustomUserDetails-implementation